 CLD Early Career Research Award

 To promote and recognize research, the Council for Learning Disabilities annually presents an award for an outstanding manuscript-length paper on learning disabilities based on a doctoral dissertation completed within the last five years.
-Submissions for the 2023 Early Career Research Award are due by May 31, 2023.
-The award will be presented at the 2023 International Conference on Learning Disabilities in Denver, Colorado.
+Submissions for the 2024 Early Career Research Award are due by June 30, 2024.
+The award will be presented at the 2024 International Conference on Learning Disabilities in Charlotte, North Carolina.

 Submissions: To be eligible, the manuscript must be based on a doctoral dissertation completed within the last five years.
 The manuscript may be submitted for publication (e.g., under review), but manuscripts that have already been accepted or published are not eligible for consideration.